Ingredients

 What is glycerin?

-Effect of Glycerin
+Effect of glycerin

 - Anti-inflammatory: Glycerin inhibits inflammation in the skin and reduces redness and irritation.